roman-spiridonov/devops/README.md

 Git notes
 ====
-In .gitconfig, note that the `core.excludesfile` refers to `.gitignore` w/o path prefix.
-The files itself resides in the user's home directory (symbolic link to ~/dotfiles).
+In .gitconfig, note that the `core.excludesfile` refers to `~/.gitignore`.
+This is the *nix way of defining the home directory.
-This way it should work out of the box on both Win and Linux, but if it does not, edit this line to be one of the following.
+If you are using these dotfiles on Win system, you may need sometimes to fix this to be the following.

 *nix:
 ```